Skip to content

 Setting Data

-Writing data to Realtime Database is used to store or overwrite values at a specific path.
+Writing data to Realtime Database is used to store or overwrite a value at a specific path.

 This pattern is commonly used for: